 Financial assistance is available in the form of University, government and foundation fellowships.
 Scholarship and Award information is available on the SGS webs site at:

 IHPST is committed to providing a minimum level of financial support for all students admitted to the Ph.D. program for a period of four years, and five years for Direct-entry, providing that they remain in good standing.
 Funding during the M.A. year will also be provided for entering students who are designated as doctoral stream (to be determined by the faculty).
-The total length of funding for a doctoral-stream student is five years – 1 year M.A. and 4 years Ph.D.
-For a doctoral-stream student the level of support each year is normally equal to $17,000 plus tuition and fees.
+For a doctoral-stream student the level of support each year is normally equal to $18,000 plus tuition and fees.
 This amount is made up of external and internal fellowships, teaching assistantships and research assistantships.
 Please note that if a work assignment is turned down by the student, the monetary worth of the assignment is deducted from the package.
 Likewise, if after originally accepting an assignment, the student later turns it down for some reason, the amount will be deducted from U of T funding package payments.
 However, any on-campus employment that the student finds after receiving the definition of his/her funding components will not be taken off the total; it will be in addition to the package.
 For further information, refer to the Arts & Science website: